A new approach to deploying Elixir apps: mix_deploy

 - Building and deploying on the same server

 - Building on a CI system like AWS CodeBuild and deploying to the cloud with a CD system like AWS CodeDeploy

 - Building on a CI server and deploying to dedicated servers using Ansible

 The same approach scales from a $5/month Digital Ocean server to AWS running a load balancer and autoscaling group, to fleets of dedicated servers.
 It provides a simple and cheap way to get started.
 Elixir's excellent concurrency support means that it works great with a small number of servers with more cores rather than slicing things up.

 - A step by step tutorial for beginners: Deploying an Elixir app to Digital Ocean with mix_deploy

 - Deploying Elixir apps with Ansible

 - Best practices for deploying Elixir apps

-We have been using these libraries to deploy a number of our production applications.
-They work fine, but probably have a few rough edges.
+We have been using these libraries to deploy a number of production applications.
 The goal is that you can simply add the libraries to your project and they will do the right thing, while still being customizable to handle different situations.
-Please give me your feedback and contributions to cover other scenarios.
-Biggest issue is support for Elixir 1.9.
+Contributions are welcome!

 reachfh on Freenode